Our guidelines to

 Autologous Chondrocyte Implantation (ACI) and Matrix-Induced Chondrocyte Implantation (MACI)

-Similar to PRP injections, there doesn’t appear to be conclusive evidence of the benefit of ACI/MACI compared to more established treatments, so it’s considered experimental and unproven at this stage (9, 10).
+Similar to PRP injections, there doesn’t appear to be conclusive evidence of the benefit of ACI/MACI compared to more established treatments.
+We consider this treatment to be experimental and unproven at this stage (9, 10).

 NICE guidelines recommend ACI as an option in very specific clinical scenarios, such as those patients who haven’t had previous surgery to repair articular cartilage defects, those with minimal osteoarthritic damage to the knee and if the defect is over 2cm2 (11).
 The guidance also mentions that it is unclear how well ACI works in the long term compared to micro fracture.

-We don’t routinely fund claims for ACI/MACI, but may make an exception in certain circumstances where the procedure is carried out in accordance with the above criteria.
-This is subject to receiving additional medical information to ensure the NICE guidance criteria is met.
+We don’t routinely fund claims for ACI/MACI, but may make an exception in certain circumstances where the procedure is carried out in accordance with NICE guidelines.
+Funding authorisation will be subject to receiving additional medical information to ensure the NICE guidance criteria is met.

-According to our records, our consultants are currently performing a very low number of ACI/MACI procedures, for a small number of their patients, which is in line with the current evidence and guidance.
+According to our records, very few of our recognised consultants perform ACI/MACI procedures, for a small number of their patients, which is in line with the current evidence and guidance.